-Battery Cooling (Thermal Management) by PCM, CFD Simulation
+Battery Cooling (Thermal Management) by PCM, ANSYS Fluent Training

 The present problem simulates the cooling process of a battery applying phase change material (PCM) using ANSYS Fluent software.